-• The Service continued to engage with all relevant partners, with the development of training events around the various legislative provisions related to alcohol and other age restricted products, iv) National Priority Four: Help People to Live Healthier Lives by Preventing III Health and Harm and promoting Public Health.
+• The Service continued to engage with all relevant partners, with the development of training events around the various legislative provisions related to alcohol and other age restricted products including tobacco and vaping products.

+iv) National Priority Four: Help People to Live Healthier Lives by Preventing III Health and Harm and promoting Public Health.